 5. If you have family in SA such as relatives, spouse or dependents who are minors.

-The Department of Home Affairs will take into consideration any previous overstay ban which will affect your application and possibly be denied.
+The Department of Home Affairs will take into consideration any previous visa overstay ban cases which will affect your application and possibly be denied.
 Once your application has been lodged with DHA, it is your responsibility to follow up with regard to your application.
 We recommend that you keep all email trails in a safe place should they not find your application and keep clear copies of your application that has been submitted to the overstay department.

 Submitting an Overstay Penalty Appeal

 The regulations make provision for any person who has been declared an undesirable person and been banned from the Republic of South Africa has the right to appeal the decision.
 Anyone can apply for an appeal to be overturned, so if you are not able to submit the application yourself, then you may ask family or friends in South Africa to submit your application on your behalf.
 The Department of Home Affairs promises a turn-around time of 48 hours, but this might take longer as they receive loads of applications at any given time.
 The application is submitted online and cannot be submitted physically at a SA embassy, mission or consulate.

 To have your undesirable status overturned by DHA, you must provide them with solid proof that your overstay can be justified.